Free Webinar

 play video

-Lindsay Bernsen WardlawThe U.S. Bureau of Industry and Security (BIS) has just issued the Affiliates Rule, commonly referred to as the 50% Rule, which automatically extends Entity List and Military End-User (MEU) List export control restrictions, as well as export control restrictions that apply to certain U.S. Office of Foreign Assets Control (OFAC) Specially Designated Nationals, to any entity that is at least 50% owned by listed parties.
-This significant change closes a long-standing loophole and expands compliance obligations of U.S. exporters, freight forwarders and global trade professionals.
+Wardlaw Headshot (1)Last year, the U.S. Bureau of Industry and Security (BIS) issued the Affiliates Rule, commonly referred to as the 50% Rule, but postponed its implementation until November 2026 to give companies a better opportunity to comply.
+The rule extends Entity List and Military End-User (MEU) List export control restrictions, as well as export control restrictions that apply to certain U.S. Office of Foreign Assets Control (OFAC) Specially Designated Nationals, to any entity that is at least 50% owned by listed parties.
+The new implementation date is coming fast, and exporters, freight forwarders and global trade professionals need to understand how to comply or face substantial penalties.

 If your organization relies on end-use/end-user certificates (EUCs), exports through distributors or channel partners, or screens against the BIS lists using manual or incomplete tools, this rule could expose you to unexpected licensing obligations—or even violations.